Glyphosate: Antimicrobial activity

 The antimicrobial activity of glyphosate has been described in the microbiology literature since its discovery in 1970 and the description of glyphosate's mechanism of action in 1972.
 Efficacy was described for numerous bacteria and fungi.
 Glyphosate can control the growth of apicomplexan parasites, such as Toxoplasma gondii, Plasmodium falciparum (malaria), and Cryptosporidium parvum, and has been considered an antimicrobial agent in mammals.
 Inhibition can occur with some Rhizobium species important for soybean nitrogen fixation, especially under moisture stress.

 Soil biota

 When glyphosate comes into contact with the soil, it can be bound to soil particles, thereby slowing its degradation.
 Glyphosate and its degradation product, aminomethylphosphonic acid are considered to be much more benign toxicologically and environmentally than most of the herbicides replaced by glyphosate.
 A 2016 meta-analysis concluded that at typical application rates glyphosate had no effect on soil microbial biomass or respiration.
-A 2016 review noted that contrasting effects of glyphosate on earthworms have been found in different experiments with some species unaffected, but others losing weight or avoiding treated soil.
-Further research is required to determine the impact of glyphosate on earthworms in complex ecosystems.
+Some species of earthworms are affected, some are not.
+Some avoid treated soil.